keinar/agnox-cli/README.md

 │
 ◇  Successfully pushed to Docker Hub!
 │
 └  Ready.
-Enter your image name in the Agnox Dashboard to begin execution.
+Your identity is linked and the image is ready for the Agnox Dashboard!
 ```

 ---